AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 ### Comparison of UT Variants

-\todo{update values to account for \AxiomOfRawMaximalReflection + longest PoR chain}
+\todoDraftOnly{update values to account for \AxiomOfRawMaximalReflection + longest PoR chain}

 \autoref{table:compare_optimizations_a} and \autoref{table:compare_optimizations_b} show a comparison between UT variants.
 For comparisons over a range of parameters, see \autoref{sec:ut-variant-complexities}.